timhedge-outsystems/nfc_mabs10/README.md

         }
     }

-#### Sample Event on BlackBerry 7

-    {
-        type: 'ndef',
-        tag: {
-            "tagType": "4",
-            "isLocked": false,
-            "isLockable": false,
-            "freeSpaceSize": "2022",
-            "serialNumberLength": "7",
-            "serialNumber": [4, 96, 117, 74, -17, 34, -128],
-            "name": "Desfire EV1 2K",
-            "ndefMessage": [{
-                "tnf": 2,
-                "type": [116, 101, 120, 116, 47, 112, 103],
-                "id": [],
-                "payload": [72, 101, 108, 108, 111, 32, 80, 104, 111, 110, 101, 71, 97, 112]
-            }]
-        }
-    }

-#### Sample Event on Windows, BlackBerry 10, or Windows Phone 8

-    {
-        type: 'ndef',
-        tag: {
-            "ndefMessage": [{
-                "tnf": 2,
-                "type": [116, 101, 120, 116, 47, 112, 103],
-                "id": [],
-                "payload": [72, 101, 108, 108, 111, 32, 80, 104, 111, 110, 101, 71, 97, 112]
-            }]
-        }
-    }

 ## Getting Details about Events

 The raw contents of the scanned tags are written to the log before the event is fired.
 Use `adb logcat` on Android and Event Log (hold alt + lglg) on BlackBerry.

 You can also log the tag contents in your event handlers. `console.log(JSON.stringify(nfcEvent.tag))` Note that you want to stringify the tag not the event to avoid a circular reference.

 # Platform Differences

 ## Non-NDEF Tags

-Only Android and BlackBerry 7 can read data from non-NDEF NFC tags.
+Only Android can read data from non-NDEF NFC tags.
 Newer Windows Phones with NXP PN427 chipset can read non-NDEF tags, but can not get any tag meta data.

 ## Mifare Classic Tags

-BlackBerry 7, BlackBerry 10 and many newer Android phones will not read Mifare Classic tags.
+Nwer Android phones will not read Mifare Classic tags.
 Mifare Ultralight tags will work since they are NFC Forum Type 2 tags.
-Newer Windows 8.1 phones (Lumia 640) can read Mifare Classic tags.

-## Tag Id and Meta Data

-Windows Phone 8, BlackBerry 10, and Windows read the NDEF information from a tag, but do not have access to the tag id or other meta data like capacity, read-only status or tag technologies.

 ## Multiple Listeners

 Multiple listeners can be registered in JavaScript. e.g. addNdefListener, addTagDiscoveredListener, addMimeTypeListener.

 On Android, only the most specific event will fire.
 If a Mime Media Tag is scanned, only the addMimeTypeListener callback is called and not the callback defined in addNdefListener.
 You can use the same event handler for multiple listeners.

 For Windows, this plugin mimics the Android behavior.
 If an ndef event is fired, a tag event will not be fired.
 You should receive one event per tag.

-On BlackBerry 7, all the events fire if a Mime Media Tag is scanned.

 ## addTagDiscoveredListener

 On Android, addTagDiscoveredListener scans non-NDEF tags and NDEF tags.
 The tag event does NOT contain an ndefMessage even if there are NDEF messages on the tag.
 Use addNdefListener or addMimeTypeListener to get the NDEF information.

-Windows can scan non-NDEF (unformatted) tags using addTagDiscoveredListener.
-The tag event will not include any data.

-On BlackBerry 7, addTagDiscoveredListener does NOT scan non-NDEF tags.
-Webworks returns the ndefMessage in the event.

-### Non-NDEF tag scanned with addTagDiscoveredListener on *Android*
+### Non-NDEF tag scanned with addTagDiscoveredListener on _Android_

     {
         type: 'tag',